TERREMEMBER/znbase/docs/content/latest/manage/grow-cluster.md

 showAsideToc: true
 ---

-To grow a YugabyteDB cluster, add new yb-tserver nodes, just like you would when creating the cluster.
+To grow a ZNbaseDB cluster, add new yb-tserver nodes, just like you would when creating the cluster.
 For more information, see [starting `tserver` servers](../../deploy/manual-deployment/start-tservers/).